keesschollaart81/ServerlessDeviceOfflineDetection/README.md

 	- Click on 'Access Keys' and copy the Connection String
 	- Open this cloned repository/solution on your machine with VS Code or Visual Studio and go to the TestDevice project
 	- Edit the appsettings.json and update the `StorageConnectionString`
-	- Run the TestDevice console app [src/TestDevice] and observe the status in the dashboard, for example, start with 200 devices and then change it to 100
+	- Run the TestDevice console app [src/TestDevice] (`dotnet run`) and observe the status in the dashboard, for example, start with 200 devices and then change it to 100